VMFS Recovery™: Recovering deleted *.VMDK file on the VMFS disk

-Please note, regarding the fact VMFS has a journal, sometimes it's impossible to recover deleted files from ESX disk.
-It happens because vSphere normally erases all the information about deleted file from file system, making recovery of fragmented files at complicated, or even impossible.
+Please note, regarding the fact VMFS has a journal, sometimes it's impossible to recover deleted files from the ESX/ESXi disk.
+It happens because vSphere normally erases all the information about the deleted files from the file system, making recovery of fragmented files complicated, or even impossible.

-Therefore it's advised to try demo version to make sure your data can be recovered before purchase.
+Therefore it's advised to try the demo version of VMFS Recovery™ to make sure your data can be recovered before purchase.

 Direct disk connection VS SSH\SFTP